A. Yes! There will four groups, with between 13 and 16 students total.

 A. There is a small but wonderful food co-op in town, which is within walking distance of campus.
 There is also a farmers' market that is open two days a week in the summer.
 The on-campus eateries have a wide variety of options.

 Q. What is the situation with internet access?
-Would I be able to connect in my room if I brought a laptop?

 Q. Will my cell phone service work in Potsdam?